wf8/anc_state_validation/README.md

 against the marginal ancestral state estimation implemented in the R package [diversitree](http://www.zoology.ubc.ca/prog/diversitree/).

+Note that in RevBayes we sample ancestral states from their joint distribution conditional on the tip states and the model parameters during the MCMC.
+However, when we summarize the results we calculate the marginal posterior probability of each node being in each state.
+So the RevBayes marginal ancestral state reconstructions which are estimated via MCMC are directly comparable to the analytical marginal ancestral states computed by diversitree.
+It is possible to summarize the results of our analyses to display the MAP joint ancestral state reconstruction, but we have not done so in this work.

 ### To run an example:

 First simulate a tree and character under BiSSE using diversitree.
 This script will also estimate